barbozadev/OpenJDK11.0.8_7-with-OpenJFX11.0.8_2-BUNDLE/README.md

 >>For a Linux build package use "openjfx11-modular-sdk-linux-x64" that is in the repo, use a Linux Distro.

->>You need to have the compilers installed before on your OS, for java files the JDK and env path applied, for C/C++ files Visual Studio 2017 Windows and GCC or Clang for Linux!!!
+>>You need to have the compilers installed before on your OS, for java files the JDK and env path applied, for C/C++ files Visual Studio 2017 on Windows and GCC or Clang on Linux!!!

 >Open Cygwin and "cd" to the directory of the project, example: Note that have to be forward slash because is in Cygwin that is a UNIX like bash.